Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 **To do**:
 Check your custom fields if they meet the requirements.
 If necessary, create new ones.
-For detailed information on changing and editing of attributes, see [Manage attributes](../../DataHub/Integration/01_ManageAttributes.md) in the *DataHub* documentation.
+For detailed information on changing and editing of attributes, see [Manage an attribute](../../DataHub/Integration/01_ManageAttributes.md) in the *DataHub* documentation.

 ### Images

 The first image in the corresponding attribute is marked as thumbnail image for the offer.
 The alt-text of an image will be added as description for that image.
 Every other field is not supported.
-For detailed information, see [Check product images](../Integration/04_ManageProductData#check-product-images).
+For detailed information, see [Check product images](./04_ManageProductData#check-product-images).

 ### Videos